Binghamton-University-CS140-Fall-2022/lecture_notes/41_git_notes.md

 But what does a merge conflict look like?

-Here is what Dev 2's file looks like:
+Here is what Dev 2's file looks like while dealing with the merge conflict:

 ``` bash
 shawn-bailey@bgmdevel:~/teaching/fall-2022/cs140/lecture_notes/last/test$ git diff